survivejs/webpack-book/manuscript/optimizing_build/04_analyzing_build_statistics.md

 ![The Official Analyse Tool](images/analyse.png)

 [The official analyse tool](http://webpack.github.io/analyse/) gives you recommendations and a good idea of your application dependency graph.
-[Source](https://github.com/webpack/analyse).
+You can run it locally through its [source](https://github.com/webpack/analyse).

 ### Webpack Visualizer